BerkeleyLab/gasnet/docs/memory_kinds.md

 "Total" value in the "BAR1 Memory Usage" section for an (optimistic) maximum on the amount of memory which can be mapped.

-We are not currently aware of a programatic means to query the BAR capability of an AMD GPU.
+We are not currently aware of a programmatic means to query the BAR capability of an AMD GPU.
 However, the Linux kernel boot messages (sometimes available via the `dmesg` utility or in `/var/log/boot`, or similar) may contain lines like the following: